ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/powerbi/README.md

 ![Enter Synapse credentials](./images/data-source-credentials.png)

-Upon providing the credentails, Power BI will connect to Synapse and show a database schema.
+Upon providing the credentials, Power BI will connect to Synapse and show a database schema.

 5. Select the tables to load the data from.
 In our case this is the **operationaldhc** table, you may choose any of the tables to load data from.
 After selecting the table click on **Load** button to load the data.

 ![Select Synapse Table](./images/load-synapse-operational-table.png)

-After this Power BI will start loading the data e.g.
+After this, Power BI will start loading the data e.g.

 ![Loading Rows](./images/loading-rows.png)

 ------------------------------------------------------------

 # Create Visualization
-After the data has been loaded into Power BI, you can view the data model in the **Fields** pane, located in the right hand side.
+After the data has been loaded into Power BI, you can view the data model in the **Fields** pane, located on the right-hand side.

 ![View Data Model](./images/view-fields.png)

-In this case we are creating a Stacked Column Chart that shows the the **Average Ventilator Usage** by **State Name**.
+In this case, we are creating a Stacked Column Chart that shows the **Average Ventilator Usage** by **State Name**.

 ![Create report](./images/create-visualization.gif)